uber/kraken/KRAKEN_SETUP_CODELAB.md

 ## What is Kraken?

-Kraken is a P2P-powered Docker registry that focuses on scalability and availability.
+Kraken is a P2P powered Docker registry that focuses on scalability and availability.
 It distributes Docker images using peer-to-peer technology, reducing the load on central servers and improving download speeds, especially for large deployments.

 ### Key Components:
 - **Agent**: Deployed on each host, implements Docker registry interface, handles P2P distribution